 For all members of the genus that have been characterised morphologically, virions are bullet-shaped.
-A detailed electron microscopic study of KCV revealed enveloped virions (mean dimensions 132 x 73 nm) in negative stained preparations with prominent cross-striations, axial channels, and 8 nm surface projections evenly distributed at 7 nm intervals (Murphy and Fields 1967).
-MEBV displayed similar morphology under negative stain but virions were longer (mean 230 nm x 70 nm) (Murphy et al., 1970).
-In ultrathin sections of mouse brain tissue, enveloped bullet-shaped OITAV virions (160–300 nm x 100 nm) have been reported (Iwasaki et al., 2004); enveloped bullet-shaped virions have also been reported cell supernates or in ultrathin sections of infected tissue for NKOV (130–150 nm x 66 nm), LEDV (163 nm x 78 nm), FUKV, NISV and KRV (Ndiaye et al., 1987, Cropp et al., 1985, Sakai et al., 2015, Binger et al., 2015, Kaneko et al., 1986).
+A detailed electron microscopic study of KCV revealed enveloped virions (mean dimensions 132 x 73 nm) in negative-stained preparations with prominent cross-striations, axial channels, and 8 nm surface projections evenly distributed at 7 nm intervals (Murphy and Fields 1967).
+MEBV displayed similar morphology under negative-stain but virions were longer (mean 230 nm x 70 nm) (Murphy et al., 1970).
+In ultrathin sections of mouse brain tissue, enveloped bullet-shaped OITAV virions (160–300 nm x 100 nm) have been reported (Iwasaki et al., 2004); enveloped bullet-shaped virions have also been reported from cell supernates or in ultrathin sections of infected tissue for NKOV (130–150 nm x 66 nm), LEDV (163 nm x 78 nm), FUKV, NISV and KRV (Ndiaye et al., 1987, Cropp et al., 1985, Sakai et al., 2015, Binger et al., 2015, Kaneko et al., 1986).
 Differences in reported particle dimensions are likely to result from factors such as variations in conditions for fixation and staining for electron microscopy, the presence of defective-interfering particles and end-to-end-fusion of virions.

 Ledantevirus genomes consist of a single molecule of negative-sense, single-stranded RNA and range from approximately 10.8–11.5 kb.